Tigers vs. Nationals Player Props Betting Odds

-Sportsbooks have listed player props for Luis Garcia, Javier Baez and others when the Washington Nationals host the Detroit Tigers at Nationals Park on Friday at 7:05 PM ET.
+Bookmakers have listed player props for Lane Thomas, Riley Greene and others when the Washington Nationals host the Detroit Tigers at Nationals Park on Saturday at 4:05 PM ET.

 Bet on this matchup or its props with DraftKings!